unjs/unstorage/docs/2.drivers/azure.md

 **Authentication:**

 - **`DefaultAzureCredential`**: This is the recommended way to authenticate.
 It will use managed identity or environment variables to authenticate the request.
 It will also work in a local environment by trying to use Azure CLI or Azure PowerShell to authenticate. <br>
   ⚠️ Make sure that your Managed Identity or personal account has at least `Cosmos DB Built-in Data Contributor` role assigned to it.
-If you already are `Contributor` or `Owner` on the resource it should also be enough, but does not accomplish a model of least privilege.
+If you already are the `Contributor` or `Owner` on the resource it should also be enough, but that does not accomplish a model of least privilege.
 - **`accountKey`**: CosmosDB account key.
 If not provided, the driver will use the DefaultAzureCredential (recommended).

 **Options:**